A BRIEF HISTORY OF CARDIFF, WALES

 In 1404 Owain Glendower burned Cardiff.
 That was an easy task as most of the buildings were made of wood with thatched roofs.
 However Cardiff was soon rebuilt and it flourished once again.

-CARDIFF IN THE 16th CENTURY AND 17th CENTURY
+CARDIFF IN THE 16th CENTURY

 A writer described Tudor Cardiff: 'The river Taff runs near the town walls in the west part of the town and washes the walls but somewhat too hard for part of it is thereby overturned (undermined) and the sea flows to the walls where, at the west angle, is a fair quay to which both ships and boats resort'.